Santa Claus: Home

 Santa Claus's home is traditionally said to include a residence and a workshop where he is said to create—often with the aid of elves or other supernatural beings—the gifts he is said to deliver to good children at Christmas.
 Some stories and legends include a village, inhabited by his helpers, surrounding his home and shop.

-In North American tradition (in the United States and Canada), Santa is said to live at the North Pole, which according to Canada Post lies within Canadian jurisdiction in postal code H0H 0H0 (a reference to "ho ho ho", Santa's notable saying, although postal codes starting with H are usually reserved for the island of Montréal in Québec).
-On 23 December 2008, Jason Kenney, Canada's minister of Citizenship, Immigration and Multiculturalism, formally awarded Canadian citizenship status to Santa Claus.
+Santa is traditionally said to live at the North Pole, which according to Canada Post lies within Canadian jurisdiction in the postal code H0H 0H0 (a reference to Santa's laugh, "Ho ho ho", although postal codes starting with H are usually reserved for the island of Montréal in Québec).
+On 23 December 2008, Jason Kenney, the Minister of Citizenship, Immigration and Multiculturalism, formally awarded Canadian citizenship status to Santa Claus.
 "The Government of Canada wishes Santa the very best in his Christmas Eve duties and wants to let him know that, as a Canadian citizen, he has the automatic right to re-enter Canada once his trip around the world is complete," Kenney said in an official statement.
 There is also a city named North Pole in Alaska where a tourist attraction known as the "Santa Claus House" has been established.
-The United States Postal Service uses the city's ZIP code of 99705 as their advertised postal code for Santa Claus.
-A Wendy's in North Pole, AK has also claimed to have a "sleigh fly through".
+The United States Postal Service recommends mail to Santa's workshop are sent to 123 Elf Road, North Pole, 88888.
+Royal Mail recommends letters are sent to Santa/Father Christmas, Santa's Grotto, Reindeerland, XM4 5HQ.

 Each Nordic country claims Santa's residence to be within their territory.
 Norway claims he lives in Drøbak.
 In Denmark, he is said to live in Greenland (near Uummannaq).
 In Sweden, the town of Mora has a theme park named Tomteland.
 The national postal terminal in Tomteboda in Stockholm receives children's letters for Santa.
-In Finland, Korvatunturi has long been known as Santa's home, and two theme parks, Santa Claus Village and Santa Park are located near Rovaniemi.
+In Finland, Korvatunturi in Lapland has long been known as Santa's home, and two theme parks, Santa Claus Village and Santa Park are located near Rovaniemi.
 In Belarus, there is a home of Ded Moroz in Belovezhskaya Pushcha National Park.

 In France, Santa is believed to reside in 1 Chemin des Nuages, Pôle Nord (1 Alley of Clouds, North Pole).
 The French national postal service has operated a service that allows children to send letters to Père Noël since 1962.
-In the period before Christmas, any physical letter in the country that is addressed to Santa Claus is sent to a specific location, where responses for the children’s letters are written and sent back to the children.
+In the period before Christmas, any physical letter in the country that is addressed to Santa Claus is sent to a specific location, where responses for the children's letters are written and sent back to the children.